 Collaboration around communication

 While Ms. Jeune's primary outreach focuses on the Haitian community, she also has experience in using the district's language line to support families from other communities.
 The same is true for all of the other BPS nurses serving multilingual families.
-According to school nurse Tracy Politano, "There's no hassle in getting an interpreter anywhere in this district."
+According to Tracy Politano, a school nurse who has extensive experience collaborating with community advocates and interpreters, "There's no hassle in getting an interpreter anywhere in this district."
 The relationships that district interpreters have with families are essential, she says, noting that she collaborates with the interpreters whenever she can.
 "They have great connections with our families.
 They know what they need.
 They know they can come to us for anything, and they are just so helpful," she says.

 Ms. Politano says she particularly values her close collaboration with one of the district's Haitian interpreters, Marie Jean-Philippe.
 "Oh, yes!"
 Ms. Jean-Philippe says.
 "Tracy's my best buddy!"
 Ms. Jean-Philippe notes that she also brings many questions from families to Ms. Politano, who always shares any information she can to support families.